xfloksyx/Ohne/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-To contribute:
+To contribute(please contact me first):

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/YourFeature`).